Powerbomb-Finance/powerbomb-foundry/README.md

 **Info**

 Users deposit USDC into strategy. `harvest()` will execute first to prevent yield sandwich attack.
-USDC then swap into needed tokens.
+USDC then swap into pair needed tokens.
 These tokens then calculate slippage and add liquidity into pair.
 First ever deposit will mint Uniswap V3 position in NFT.
-Amount deposit & chosen token as reward will record into reward contract.
+Amount deposit and chosen farm reward will record into reward contract.

 **Parameters**

 `amount`: amount of USDC to deposit

 `amountsOutMin`: slippage check for swap

-`slippage`: slippage check for add liquidity into pair `tickLower` & `tickUpper`: price range, only applicable for first deposit (mint Uniswap V3 NFT), else 0 `rewardToken`: tokens user choose as reward from farm
+`slippage`: slippage check for add liquidity into pair

+`tickLower` & `tickUpper`: price range, only applicable for first deposit (mint Uniswap V3 NFT), else 0

+`rewardToken`: tokens user choose as reward from farm

 <br>